callumrollo/callumrollo.github.io/content/pages/about.md

 - Perceptually uniform colourmaps
 - Learning languages (human and programming)
 - Climate breakdown
+- Unions and why you should join one
 - Heterodox economics
 - Rewilding as a method of environmental and social regeneration
 - Traditional forest management